 \ Policy 25 does not directly apply to proposals in the Green Belt.
-In the Green Belt, NPPF Green Belt policy applies - see Section 4 - Development in the Green Belt (which explains the stricter policy requirements that operate in Green Belt areas).
-Where policy principles in Policy 25 do apply to Green Belt proposals, these are fully explained in Section 4.
+Some of the principles apply; but, in the Green Belt, NPPF Green Belt policy applies - see Section 4 - Development in the Green Belt (which explains the stricter policy requirements that operate in Green Belt areas).